 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 Road trips are wonderful ways for families to travel.
 They allow you to create memories together.
-They show us that travel is more about the journey than the destination.
+They show you that travel is more about the journey than the destination.
 And they allow you to enjoy all the sights along the way.
 Yet, you can’t do those things if your kids have their faces glued to a screen the entire time.
 Getting your kids to look up at the world around them is as simple as having some fun activities for them to do in the car, such as a road trip scavenger hunt.
 You can find a printable scavenger hunt in our travel resource library.
 (Request the password at the bottom of the page.)
 So, not sure what activities will help you have a memorable road trip?
 Here are 10 screen-free activities for road trips to get you started.

 1. Play the License Plate Game